peterstansfeld/palavo/README.md

 This should generate, amongst other files, a `palavo.uf2` file and a `palavo.elf` file.

-To program the rp2350 with the `palavo.uf2` file, put the board into boot mode and copy the file onto the drive that appears.
+To program the rp2350 using the `palavo.uf2` file, put the Pico into boot mode and copy the file onto the drive that appears.

-To program the rp2350 with the `palavo.elf` file using Openocd and a RPi Debug Probe:
+To program the rp2350 using the `palavo.elf` file using Openocd and a RPi Debug Probe:

 `$ ~/.pico-sdk/openocd/0.12.0+dev/openocd -s ~/.pico-sdk/openocd/0.12.0+dev/scripts -f ~/.vscode/extensions/marus25.cortex-debug-1.12.1/support/openocd-helpers.tcl -f interface/cmsis-dap.cfg -f target/rp2350.cfg -c "adapter speed 5000" -c "program filename.elf verify reset exit"`

-(Note that the above line uses a version of Openocd that was installed when I first installed the Pico Visual Studio Code extension.
+(Note that the above line uses a version of Openocd that was installed when I first installed the Pico Visual Studio Code Extension.
 It may now be located in a different location, so modify the command line accordingly, as well as the following bash script.)

 Instead of the above, copy the script file `make-and-flash.sh` from the palavo directory: